wayinone/esp32-firebase-utils/README.md

 # ESP32-FIREBASE-UTILS

 This repo provides some useful APIs for esp32 developer to interact with Firebase Firestore.
+This includes basic authentication and firestore read / write functions.

 ## Installation